History of the Jews in Greece: Romaniotes

 Romaniote Jews have lived in the territory of today's Greece for more than 2000 years.
 Their historic language was Yevanic, a dialect of the Greek language, but Yevanic has no surviving speakers recorded; today's Greek Romaniotes speak Greek.
 Large communities were located in Ioannina, Thebes, Chalcis, Corfu, Arta, Corinth and on the islands of Lesbos, Chios, Samos, Rhodes, and Cyprus, among others.
 The Romaniotes are historically distinct from the Sephardim, some of whom settled in Greece after the 1492 expulsion of the Jews from Spain.
 All but a small number of the Romaniotes of Ioannina, the largest remaining Romaniote community not assimilated into Sephardic culture, were killed in the Holocaust.
 Ioannina today has 35 living Romaniotes.

 Sephardim in Greece

 The majority of the Jews in Greece are Sephardim whose ancestors had left Spain, Portugal and Italy.
 They largely settled in cities such as Thessaloniki, the city which was to be named "Mother of Israel" in the years to come.
-The traditional language of Greek Sephardim was Ladino (Judeo Espaniol), and, until the Holocaust, the community "was a unique blend of Ottoman, Balkan and Hispanic influences", well known for its level of education.
+The traditional language of Greek Sephardim was Judeo-Spanish, and, until the Holocaust, the community "was a unique blend of Ottoman, Balkan and Hispanic influences", well known for its level of education.
 The Foundation for the Advancement of Sephardic Studies and Culture calls Thessaloniki's Sephardic community "indisputably one of the most important ones in the world."